 |MGT 526 Public Financial Management||3 SH|

-This course is examination of the principles of the economics of public finance and of budgeting.
+This course is an examination of the principles of the economics of public finance and of budgeting.
 Students will understand the environment of public finance and master analytic tools to improve their understanding of the subject.

 |MGT 530 Leadership||3 SH|

-This course focuses on the competencies that the latest research has identified as essential to effective leadership, such as: providing vision, creating and managing change, risk taking, sensing the environment, developing crisis management skills and maximizing human resources.
-Utilizing readings from history, literature, video and the latest business books, this course will challenge students to identify successful leadership competencies and to examine and develop their own leadership skills.
+This course focuses on the competencies that the latest research has identified as essential to effective leadership, such as providing vision, creating and managing change, risk taking, sensing the environment, developing crisis management skills, and maximizing human resources.
+Utilizing readings from history, literature, video, and the latest business books, this course will challenge students to identify successful leadership competencies and to examine and develop their own leadership skills.

 |MGT 544 Negotiations and Conflict Resolution||3 SH|